eduard-negescu/ToxicityDetectionApi/README.md

 python, fastapi, jwt (for authentication), postgresql, sqlalchemy, transformers, pytorch, sqladmin (for admin dashboard), uvicorn

 # Installation
-* Create .env with the following variables, DB_URL for the url of postgress db and SECRET_KEY for encryption.
+* Create .env with the following variables, DB_URL for the url of postgres db and SECRET_KEY for encryption.
 * pip install -r requirements.txt
 * "alembic upgrade head" to apply the db migrations.
 * "uvicorn app.main:app" to run the programme.